 Continuing Education Resources

-- The Pennsylvania Association of Psychosocial Rehabilitation Services (PAPSRS) is an organization dedicated to the promotion and improvement of the range of services and approaches that facilitate the recovery of persons with psychiatric disabilities.
-PAPSRS offers an annual conference which includes workshops on recovery-oriented services as well as a networking evening specifically for Certified Peer Specialists.
+- The Pennsylvania Association of Psychosocial Rehabilitation Services (PAPRS) is an organization dedicated to the promotion and improvement of the range of services and approaches that facilitate the recovery of persons with psychiatric disabilities.
+PAPRS offers an annual conference which includes workshops on recovery-oriented services as well as a networking evening specifically for Certified Peer Specialists.
 Some Peer Specialists also choose to obtain certification in psychiatric rehabilitation (CPRP) to advance their careers.
-PAPSRS offers information and test preparation courses for taking the CPRP exam in Pennsylvania.
+PAPRS offers information and test preparation courses for taking the CPRP exam in Pennsylvania.

 - The International Association of Peer Specialists (iNAPS), an international organization founded by peer specialists, is dedicated to making peer support a reality for all mental health systems. iNAPS holds an annual conference focused on peer support.